 Intermittent Fasting

-One strategy to eating less is to not eat or “fast” for certain periods of time.
-According to a Harvard review article intermittent fasting can change body composition through loss of fat mass and weight.
+One strategy to eating less is to not eat or “fast” for certain periods.
+According to a Harvard review article, intermittent fasting can change body composition through the loss of fat mass and weight.

 Three ways to do this: